 Sri Aurobindo Ashram – the famous spiritual community ashram & most visited place in Pondicherry / Puducherry – Visit, Travel Guide

-– famous spiritual ashram, community in pondicherry photo coverage
+– famous spiritual ashram, a community in pondicherry photo coverage

 Recently visited Aurobindo Ashram a spiritual community (ashram) located in Pondicherry.
-It’s one of a most visited place landmarks of Pondicherry.
-This ashram was founded on 1926 by Sri Aurobindo – Aurobindo Ghose a freedom fighter, a great guru, poet, yogi, and philosopher who originally moved to Pondicherry after withdrawing from politics.
-Along with his spiritual collaborator, Mirra Alfassa, who is famously called as “The Mother”, he founded the Sri Aurobindo Ashram.
+It’s one of the most visited place landmarks of Pondicherry.
+This ashram was founded in 1926 by Sri Aurobindo – Aurobindo Ghose a freedom fighter, a great guru, poet, yogi, and philosopher who originally moved to Pondicherry after withdrawing from politics.
+Along with his spiritual collaborator, Mirra Alfassa, who is famously called “The Mother”, he founded the Sri Aurobindo Ashram.

 The Ashram is an interconnected block of houses, including those where Sri Aurobindo and Mother lived most of their lives.
-There are also research libraries, great souvenirs collections and facilities for a wide range of cultural activities including music, dance, theatre, and the arts.
+There are also research libraries, great souvenirs collections, and facilities for a wide range of cultural activities including music, dance, theatre, and the arts.
 Members regularly engage in sports, various asanas, strength training, and aquatic events.
-It’s a great place to concentrate, contemplate and medidate.
+It’s a great place to concentrate, contemplate and meditate.

 Photography and mobile phones are strictly not allowed inside the Sri Aurobindo Ashram.
 You’ll be checked if you’ve switched off the mobile.
-You also have to remove your footwear and place on the stand outside.
-Aurobindo Ashram is a quiet, peaceful and calm place for meditation.
-It’s well maintained with beautiful garden of plants and flowers.
+You also have to remove your footwear and place it on the stand outside.
+Aurobindo Ashram is a quiet, peaceful, and calm place for meditation.
+It’s well maintained with a beautiful garden of plants and flowers.
 The vibe inside enlightens you

 Travel Tips for Sri Aurobindo Ashram in Pondicherry / Puducherry: